AntonRusev/fishing-buddies/README.md

 |---

 #### Features
-The application features authorization and authentication of users, client and server-side data validation, persisting data, all CRUD operations, error handling, WebSocket protocol, photo-uploading to a third party service(Cloudinary), user followings, event attendance, various filtering mechanisms, responsive design, and more...
+The application features authorization and authentication of users(*and Facebook login**), Refresh Token functionality, client and server-side data validation, persisting data, all CRUD operations, error handling, WebSocket protocol, photo-uploading to a third party service(Cloudinary), user followings, event attendance, various filtering mechanisms, responsive design, dark and light themes, and more...

+**As Facebook requires a business account, in order to allow the developers to get access to data from users without "app role" set up, if you want to test the feature, contact me(either by the email or the phone number, provided in my CV/Portfolio), so that I can set up your Facebook account with an app role.*

 ## Technologies